nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/binary-metadata.md

     *   If the attached binary has changed and the document metadata also has changed, the listener writes the metadata from the document to the attached binary.
     *   If the attached binary hasn't changed and the document metadata has changed, the listener writes the metadata from the document to the attached binary.

-Notice this behavior means that, by default, the _MetadaMapping is a bidirectional_: Values are read from the blob and stored in fields, and if the value of a mapped field is modified and the document is saved, this value is then written into the blob.
-This behavior is sometimes not desirable and can be controled using the `readonly` property of the `"metadataMappings` extension point.
-If the value is `readonly="true"`, then modifying a field will not modify the binary.
-Default value is `readonlmyu="false"` to preserve compatibility with existing configurations.
+This means that the `MetadataMapping` is bidirectional by default: Values are read from the blob and stored in fields, and if the value of a mapped field is modified and the document is saved, this value is then written into the blob.
+This behavior is sometimes not desirable and can be controlled using the read-only property of the `metadataMappings` extension point.
+If the value is `readonly="true"`, then modifying a field will not change the binary.
+The default value is `readonly="false"` to preserve compatibility with existing configurations.

-You can contribute your own metadata mapping and choose to have it applied with the same rules and / or through Nuxeo Automation operations.
+You can contribute your metadata mapping and choose to have it applied with the same rules and/or through Nuxeo Automation operations.

-By default the Nuxeo Platform uses [ExifTool](http://www.sno.phy.queensu.ca/%7Ephil/exiftool/)&nbsp;which supports many different data formats including [EXIF](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/EXIF.html)<span style="color: rgb(0,0,0);">,&nbsp;</span>[GPS](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/GPS.html)<span style="color: rgb(0,0,0);">,&nbsp;</span>[IPTC](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/IPTC.html)<span style="color: rgb(0,0,0);">,&nbsp;</span>[XMP](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/XMP.html).
+By default, the Nuxeo Platform uses [ExifTool](http://www.sno.phy.queensu.ca/%7Ephil/exiftool/), which supports many different data formats including [EXIF](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/EXIF.html)<span style="color: rgb(0,0,0);">,&nbsp;</span>[GPS](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/GPS.html)<span style="color: rgb(0,0,0);">,&nbsp;</span>[IPTC](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/IPTC.html)<span style="color: rgb(0,0,0);">,&nbsp;</span>[XMP](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/XMP.html).
 You can refer to its documentation for further details and a complete list of formats.
 Other processors can be added if needed.

 ## Contributing Metadata Mappings